Annapatm/annapatm/README.md

 ![Taraka Ram's headshot](images/headshot.png)

 ## PROFESSIONAL SUMMARY
-Diligent student with a strong skill set, seeking a part-time position as a student worker.
+Diligent student with a strong skill set, seeking a full time job position as a Data analyst.
 Proficient in various tasks, possessing exceptional communication skills and a proven ability to work effectively in team environments.
 Adept at multitasking and problem-solving, with a keen attention to detail.
 Eager to contribute expertise, reliability, and enthusiasm to enhance the team's productivity and success.

 ## CONTACT
 - Email: annapatm@mail.uc.edu